david1707/my_music/README.md

 If I have enough time:

+- Auto-login on registration (On user registration, pass the info to the FirebaseAuth.instance)
 - Genres and Sub-genres: Pick Metal to choose between Black Metal, Doom Metal, Folk Metal, etc
 - Members should be, instead of a String, an entry of the Members Table, to see where each musician has been played and it is playing
 - Screen with Member info.